mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 in the Spinward Marches.

-Vargr are pack creatures whose culture and civilization are based around the concept of individuals with ‘Charisma’; that is Alpha individuals.
+Vargr are pack creatures whose culture and civilization are based around the concept of individuals with 'Charisma'; that is Alpha individuals.
 Vargr will give their loyalty to charismatic individuals and thus gain reflected glory, but a leader who loses face may find himself without followers rather quickly.
 Vargr society tends to be